lilyuwuu/website/docs/index.md

 ### 3DS modding

-I've dabbled in the lands of DS/3DS homebrew for quite a while (having owned a DS flashcart since the late 2000s, a Sky3DS in 2015 and having dabbled with tubehax and menuhax in 2015-2016), but I would generally say I've been more directly involved in the 3DS homebrew/modding scene since around early 2017 (almost seven years!), around the tail end of arm9loaderhax-based installations (it was quite complicated back then!).
+I've dabbled in the lands of DS/3DS homebrew for quite a while (having owned a DS flashcart since the late 2000s, a Sky3DS in 2015 and having dabbled with tubehax and menuhax in 2015-2016), but I would generally say I've been more directly involved in the 3DS homebrew/modding scene since around early 2017 (over seven years!), around the tail end of arm9loaderhax-based installations (it was quite complicated back then!).

 I've always been inclined towards helping people, so it was around 2017 when I started helping people with 3DS-related issues for most of that time over at [Nintendo Homebrew on Discord](https://discord.gg/C29hYvh) - something I continue to do to this day.
 (I also hang around [GBATemp](https://gbatemp.net/forums/nintendo-3ds.199/) and Reddit sometimes.)